Table of Contents

 class

-(When necessary to distinguish from similarly named interfaces): ClassNameEndsWithImpl OR
+- (When necessary to distinguish from similarly named interfaces):

 ClassNameEndsWithObject